 If we minimize grace the world sees no hope for salvation.
 If we minimize truth, the world sees no need for salvation.
-To show the world Jesus, we must offer full-orbed, unabridged truth and grace, magnifying both, never downsizing or apologizing for either.
+To show the world Jesus, we must offer fullorbed, unabridged truth and grace, magnifying both, never downsizing or apologizing for either.

-Back in January of this year Gracia Burnham spoke in chapel at Cedarville University.
-As you may know, Gracia and her husband, Martin, were missionaries in the Philippines for 17 years when a militant

-Muslim group took them hostage.
+Several years ago Gracia Burnham spoke in chapel at Cedarville University.
+As you may know, Gracia and her husband, Martin, were missionaries in the Philippines for 17 years when a militant Muslim group took them hostage.
 More than a year later, a firefight freed them, but Martin was killed in the crossfire.
 I'd like you to listen to part of what Gracia had to say (taken from Cedarville's Inspire, Spring 2010).
 Behold the power of grace and truth in action: